 In the 2016 referendum, the UK voted to leave the EU.
-In March 2017, the UK's government formally notified the EU of the UK's referendum decision, triggering article 50 of the EU's Lisbon Treaty.
-This signalled the beginning of the two-year process of leaving the EU.
-Although the process of 'Brexit' is under way, it remains unclear what future trading arrangements will be agreed between the UK and the EU.
+In March 2017, the UK's government formally notified the EU of the UK's referendum decision, triggering Article 50 of the EU's Lisbon Treaty.
+This signalled the beginning of the process of leaving the EU.
+The UK had been due to leave the EU on 29 March 2019, two years after it started the exit process by invoking Article 50.
+However, the withdrawal agreement reached between the EU and UK has been rejected three times by UK MPs.
+Having granted an initial extension of the Article 50 process until 12 April 2019, EU leaders have now backed a six-month extension until 31 October 2019, at which point the UK is expected to leave the EU.
+That said, the UK will leave before this date if the withdrawal agreement is ratified by the UK and the EU before this date.
+While the process of 'Brexit' is under way, it remains unclear what future trading arrangements will be agreed between the UK and the EU.
 If the UK seeks to remain part of the EEA, it will need to continue to adopt EU laws, including the GDPR.
-If the UK is outside the EU or EEA, it is likely to seek adequacy status to enable data flows between the UK and the EEA.
+If the UK is outside the EU or EEA, the UK has confirmed that it will seek adequacy status to enable data flows between the UK and the EEA.
 This will require data protection laws that are essentially equivalent to EU data protection laws (ie, GDPR) but may be complicated by the UK's Investigatory Powers Act 2016, which permits the type of bulk surveillance practices that the Court of Justice of the European Union believes fail to respect data protection principles.
-Further, non-EU controllers or processors that process the personal data of EU data subjects in the context of offering goods or services to them or monitoring their behaviour will be subject to the GDPR in any event.
+Further, non-EU controllers or processors that process the PII of EU data subjects in the context of offering goods or services to them or monitoring their behaviour will be subject to the GDPR in any event.

-2 Data protection authority
+Data protection authority